tuann99/IMAGE/README.md

 ## Features

-Generate functional abundance pie graphs.
+BLASTX will be ran on metagenomic samples to generate functional abundance pie graphs.

 ## Prerequisites